soarlab/lgbtq-problem-set/README.md

 Alan Turing's work on the Halting Problem played a pivotal role in demonstrating the undecidability of mathematics.
 [This](https://www.youtube.com/watch?v=HeQX2HjkcNo) video discusses Turing's work on undecidability in the context of Kurt Godel's famous incompleteness proof; taken together, they raise profound questions about the nature of logic and reason.

 #### Factoid 6 *(pairs with Problem S1)*
 This problem was inspired by the [Strachey love letter algorithm](https://en.wikipedia.org/wiki/Strachey_love_letter_algorithm), written in 1952 for the Manchester Mark 1.
-Its author, Christopher Strachey was a british computer scientist during the mid-20th Century who pioneered the idea of time-sharing.
+Its author, Christopher Strachey was a British computer scientist during the mid-20th Century who pioneered the idea of time-sharing.
 He also developed an early version of checkers for the Manchester Ferranti.

 ## Class Survey Questions